 - “Chinese web users still remember the distress and anger they felt when they saw rioters in Hong Kong storming the Legislative Council Complex … US politicians hailed the ‘courage’ of these mobs … House Speaker Nancy Pelosi even called it a ‘beautiful sight.’” – False

 Overall, we rate Global Times Questionable based on the promotion of Pro-Chinese Government propaganda.
-We also rate them Mixed for factual reporting due to bias by omission as well as failed fact checks.
-(D. Van Zandt 11/28/2016) Update (1/09/2021)
+We also rate them Mixed for factual reporting due to bias by omission and failed fact checks.
+(D. Van Zandt 11/28/2016) Update (11/24/2022)